-Foam mattresses were initially designed to increase blood circulation and to provide discomfort relief at pressure points of the body.
+Foam mattresses were originally designed to increase blood circulation and to provide discomfort relief at pressure points of the body.
 There are four types of foam: polyurethane, memory, pure and latex foam.
 Pure foam, the latest technology, contains no calcium and is more durable (refer to the new Kooi mattress range).

-A memory foam mattress also contains polyurethane foam, but in addition to that, contains additional chemicals resulting in a denser product offering superior support.
+A memory foam mattresses also contains polyurethane foam, but in addition to that, contains additional chemicals resulting in a denser product offering superior support.
 Memory foam possesses an “open cell structure” which reacts to the weight and shape of the human body.
-The main benefit of memory foam is that it is designed to mould according to the form of a sleeping person, reducing friction and discomfort at pressure points.
+The main benefit of memory foam is that it is designed to mould according the shape of a sleeping person, reducing friction and discomfort at pressure points.
 It allows for a straighter spine when a person is sleeping on her side, which in turn has been shown to alleviate back and shoulder pain.

 Latex foam consists of natural, blended or synthetic components.
 Latex is a sap which is tapped from the rubber tree and then processed into rubber.
 It has mechanical properties that make it stronger, more flexible and resistant to wear and tear.